elmtree-askmo/cloudcannon-app/content/learn/psychology/which-subject-areas-are-most-affected-by-the-decline-in-academic-performance-due-to-relational-crises-and-what-are-the-longterm-consequences.md

 url: /learn/psychology/questions/which-subject-areas-are-most-affected-by-the-decline-in-academic-performance-due-to-relational-crises-and-what-are-the-longterm-consequences
 score: -1.0
 related_article1:
-    id: 164189
+    id: 164192
-    title: What societal expectations lead to adolescent girls realizing their opinions are devalued, and how does this impact their communication?
+    title: >-
+        In what ways do cultural stereotypes impact women's self-perception and peer relationships?
     subject: Psychology
-    url: /learn/psychology/questions/what-societal-expectations-lead-to-adolescent-girls-realizing-their-opinions-are-devalued-and-how-does-this-impact-their-communication
+    url: /learn/psychology/questions/in-what-ways-do-cultural-stereotypes-impact-womens-selfperception-and-peer-relationships
 related_article2:
-    id: 164188
+    id: 164200
-    title: How does disconnection from self during Gilligan's relational crisis affect academic achievement and self-esteem?
+    title: >-
+        How do similarities and differences in relational crises between genders manifest?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-disconnection-from-self-during-gilligans-relational-crisis-affect-academic-achievement-and-selfesteem
+    url: /learn/psychology/questions/how-do-similarities-and-differences-in-relational-crises-between-genders-manifest
 related_article3:
-    id: 164197
+    id: 164189
-    title: How do family involvement and educational interventions play a role in resisting disconnection?
+    title: >-
+        What societal expectations lead to adolescent girls realizing their opinions are devalued, and how does this impact their communication?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-family-involvement-and-educational-interventions-play-a-role-in-resisting-disconnection
+    url: /learn/psychology/questions/what-societal-expectations-lead-to-adolescent-girls-realizing-their-opinions-are-devalued-and-how-does-this-impact-their-communication
 related_article4:
-    id: 164194
+    id: 164199
-    title: How do teacher expectations and peer pressure contribute to the impact on academic achievement?
+    title: >-
+        What are the key differences between male and female relational crises, particularly in terms of onset and nature?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-teacher-expectations-and-peer-pressure-contribute-to-the-impact-on-academic-achievement
+    url: /learn/psychology/questions/what-are-the-key-differences-between-male-and-female-relational-crises-particularly-in-terms-of-onset-and-nature
 related_article5:
-    id: 164200
+    id: 164199
-    title: How do similarities and differences in relational crises between genders manifest?
+    title: >-
+        What are the key differences between male and female relational crises, particularly in terms of onset and nature?
     subject: Psychology
-    url: /learn/psychology/questions/how-do-similarities-and-differences-in-relational-crises-between-genders-manifest
+    url: /learn/psychology/questions/what-are-the-key-differences-between-male-and-female-relational-crises-particularly-in-terms-of-onset-and-nature
 ---

 &nbsp;